 For example, use the tab key to jump between the different areas of the page like forms, buttons, and links.
 To check that your site is keyboard-friendly, try using the tab button instead of the mouse.

-- Use alt text for images
+Use alt text for images to make your website more accessible

 It is important to provide alternate text or descriptions for images.
 This helps users understand the context of the image.